sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 ~~~{.haskell}
 LetE (Add (Const 2) (Const 3)) (Add (Lvar 0) (Lvar 0))
 ~~~

+**[FIXME: Need to remind people later that this de Bruijn form can be recovered from the SharingExp data type]**

 We're using [de Bruijn indices]() to refer to variables.
 Here we have introduced a *let-node* which binds let-variable $0$ to the expression $2 + 3$ in the expression ${0} + {0}$ (using the